How Much Does a CMMS Software Costs?

 Different Tiers with vendors

 Most vendors discuss the different customer tiers.
 Large, capital-intensive businesses with hundreds or even thousands of workers comprise the top tier – Tier 1.
 These businesses are in paper, mining, oil and gas, and other resource- and process-related industries.
-Millions or tens of millions of dollars are spent on packages.
+Hundreds of thousands of dollars are spent on maintenance management software packages and to top that are additional costs in analytics and insights.

 Between the two extremes is where Tier 2 consumers fall on the continuum.
 The providers serving this customer base frequently overlap significantly with vendors aiming for the tier directly above or below them.